ilora-ishaque/lead_score_project/README.md

 ## Objectives
-An anonymous education company sell online courses to professionals.
+An anonymous education company sells online courses to professionals.
 They want to go from the current low lead conversion rate of approximately 30%, to an overall lead conversion rate to 80%.
 A lead scoring model needs to be developed to indetify promising leads, which would then take priority in the sales team efforts.

 The main objective of this project is: